RJvH/dapr-workshop/README.md

 In this assignment we will create a .NET6 minimal Web Api.

-After this assignment we
+After this assignment we know

-- know how to create a new .NET6 minimal Web Api project
+- how to create a new .NET6 minimal Web Api project
+- how to add Health end Swagger endpoints
 - how to create a POST operation on this Api
 - how to run the Api from VS Code
 - how to check the OpenApi swagger page and test the API